Stanley Cup: Challenge Cup era

 As the prestige of winning the Cup grew, so did the need to attract top players.
 Only nine months after winning the Cup, in March 1906, the Montreal Wanderers pushed through a resolution at the annual meeting of the Eastern Canada Amateur Hockey Association (ECAHA) to allow professional players to play alongside amateurs.
 The Cup trustees agreed to open the challenges to professional teams, because the ECAHA was the top hockey league in Canada at the time.
 The first professional competition came one month later during the Wanderers' two-game, total goals challenge series, which they won 17 goals to 5.

 The smallest municipality to produce a Stanley Cup champion team is Kenora, Ontario; the town had a population of about 4,000 when the Kenora Thistles captured the Cup in January 1907.
-Aided by future Hall of Famers Art Ross and "Bad" Joe Hall, the Thistles defeated the Montreal Wanderers in a two-game, total goals challenge series.
+Led by future Hall of Famers Art Ross and "Bad" Joe Hall, the Thistles defeated the Montreal Wanderers in a two-game, total goals challenge series.
 The Thistles successfully defended the Cup once, against a team from Brandon, Manitoba.
 In March 1907, the Wanderers challenged the Thistles to a rematch.
 Despite an improved lineup, the Thistles lost the Cup to Montreal.

 In 1908, the Allan Cup was introduced as the trophy for Canada's amateurs, and the Stanley Cup started to become a symbol of professional hockey supremacy.
 In that same year, the first all-professional team, the Toronto Trolley Leaguers from the newly created Ontario Professional Hockey League (OPHL), competed for the Cup.
 One year later, the Montreal HC and the Montreal Victorias, the two remaining amateur teams, left the ECAHA, and the ECAHA dropped "Amateur" from their name to become a professional league.
 In 1910, the National Hockey Association (NHA) was formed.
 The NHA soon proved it was the best in Canada, as it kept the Cup for the next four years.